matt-wiley/lz/README.md

 > python -m http.server 8080
 ```

 > **Note:** This guide assumes the use of `python`, but any available web server will do.
-We recommend this because of the easy of use, but feel free to use whatever your familiar with.
+We recommend this because of the easy of use, but feel free to use whatever you're familiar with.

 > **Note:** Port `8080` is important.
 It is hardcoded in the [test_runner.sh script](.scripts/test_runner.sh).
 If you need to run the web server on a different port you will need to change the port in the [test_runner.sh script](.scripts/test_runner.sh)